shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 Stamina is how far you can travel in a long rest.
 Under normal conditions, you spend 1 stamina to travel 1 mile at normal pace.
 Thus that means you can normally go 1 mile per 1 stamina (mps).
 If you want to conserve your stamina, you want a higher mps.

-How much stamina you use per mile changes based on

 Your mps is lower when you travel:

 -   Faster than your comfy speed